ivan0013/movielensRecomender/Readme.md

 # Prerequisites
-you must install teh following libraries:
+You must install the following libraries:
 * Pandas
 * Numpy
 * Sklearn